fkarg/fkarg.github.io/_posts/2023-01-09-local-jekyll.md

 - When you make changes to your `_config.yml`, you need to stop the `nix-shell` and remove the `_site` directory before you can see the changes when restarting `nix-shell` again.
+    - This is also true when you create or remove a file in `_posts`.
+Updating works fine
 - Within the `_config.yml` you can [exclude][exclude] paths and specific files from triggering a page rebuild or being available on navigation.
 I exclude e.g.  the `README.md` or a `drafts/` folder.